dominickjay/dominickjay.com/src/content/writing/end-of-year-questions-2026.md

 ## 24. What was your favorite show?

+The Pitt, and Clarkson's Farm

 ## 25. What was the best book you read?

+Dungeon Crawler Carl Book 8

 ## 26. What was your greatest musical discovery of the year?